Relationship with Scala 2 Implicits"

 }

-Extension methods in implicit instances have no direct counterpart in Scala-2.
+Abstract extension methods in traits that are implemented in given instances have no direct counterpart in Scala 2.
 The only way to simulate these is to make implicit classes available through imports.
 The Simulacrum macro library can automate this process in some cases.

 Implicit By-Name Parameters